izzetbiophysicist/Murcko_scaffold_frequencies/README.md

 # murcko_scaffold_frequencies

-Extracts Murcko scaffolds from a set of molecules and counts scaffold frequencies
+Used the RCDK library to extract Murcko scaffolds from a set of molecules and count the frequency of scaffolds

 Usage